19143507/typographicdesign/_posts/2021-09-27-sneaky-selling-what-car-manufacturers-dont-want-you-to-see.md

 layout: post
 title: Sneaky Selling - What Car Manufacturers Don't Want You To See
 date: 2021-09-27T09:01:39.054Z
-image: ../uploads/dario-kjz_utwlc0w-unsplash.jpg
+image: ../uploads/khalid-alshehri-hqrd8s4mj10-unsplash.jpg
-title_color: "#ce1d1d"
+title_color: "#ffffff"
-caption: Photo by Dario on Unsplash
+caption: Photo by Khalid Alshehri on Unsplash
 comments: false
 ---
-## We Love Car Adverts!
-Right?

 Ah, car adverts.
 We've all seen them.
 We've all ignored them and glanced down at our phones to avoid them.
 Like most adverts, they're boring and don't co-exist efficiently with our continuously decreasing attention spans.

 But there is a more sinister side to them.
 This sinister approach has been in front of our eyes this whole time in the form of the typography.

 I guarantee that last sentence has confused you, but never fear, I am here to elaborate!

 ## **How Typography Manipulates The Mind**